-Weeds that are trees or shrubs overtop or replace other plants and alter the composition of native plant communities, often preventing native plant regeneration.
+Weeds that are trees or shrubs grow over or replace other plants.

 Herbs (non-woody plants)

 Herbs or perennials are non-woody plants.
-They can overtop small plants, crowding out native plants and preventing the regeneration of native seedlings.
+They can grover over small plants, crowding and preventing the regeneration of native seedlings.

 Vines climb and scramble, smothering trees and forest canopies.

 Examples include banana passionfruit, bomarea, Chilean flame creeper, climbing spindleberry, ivy, Japanese honeysuckle, old man’s beard, mothplant and wonga wonga vine.